MusemB/credit-card-fraud-detection-simulator/readme.md

 This project uses the medallion architecture for its pipeline.
 Credit card transaction info is simulated by reading one line at a time from a csv file.
 Afterwards, the transaction is stored in a log, whilst a copy is transformed and fed into the fraud classifier.
 Then the result of the fraud classifier is combined with the stored transaction log and pushed into a PostgreSQL database.
 Finally, a dash dashboard application will read and display data from the database.
+However, to keep the size of this project manageable, the postgres database is replaced with a csv file.

 ----------------------------------